IRA vs. 401(k): Retirement Plan Differences

 An IRA is an individual retirement account (or arrangement) to help save for retirement.
 And depending on which type of IRA you set up, you’ll get different tax benefits.
 There are two main types of IRAs: traditional and Roth.

 Traditional IRA: A traditional IRA has pre-tax contributions which lowers your taxable income.
-Taxes are deferred until you make withdrawals.
+Taxes are deferred until you start making withdrawals.

 Roth IRA: A Roth IRA consists of post-tax contributions.
 This means your withdrawals are tax-free.
 However, there are certain restrictions with IRAs about who can have them and take withdrawals.

 A 401(k) is an employer-sponsored retirement plan named after Section 401(k) in the Revenue Act of 1978.
-It allows employers to offer tax-advantaged savings accounts to employees.
+It allows employers to offer their employees tax-advantaged savings accounts.
 While a traditional 401(k) is the most common, some employers have started offering Roth 401(k) plans.

-Traditional 401(k): A traditional account is similar to a traditional IRA.
+Traditional 401(k): A traditional account is like a traditional IRA.
 Contributions are pretax and lower your taxable income.
 You then pay taxes on your withdrawals in the future.
 If your employer offers contribution matching, a traditional 401(k) is the only plan it can contribute to.

 Roth 401(k): A Roth 401(k) also has similar attributes to its IRA counterpart.
 The contributions are after taxes and have tax-free withdrawals.
-Not all employers offer a Roth 401(k).
+However, not all employers offer a Roth 401(k).

 Who Is Eligible for an IRA or 401(k)?